(Klik di piksha we de ontop so to watch video for dis leson)

 toolset = ToolSet()

-# Make function calling agent ready wit the fetch_sales_data_using_sqlite_query function and join am for the toolset
+# Set up function calling agent with the fetch_sales_data_using_sqlite_query function and add am join toolset

 fetch_data_function = FunctionTool(fetch_sales_data_using_sqlite_query)